vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 - IPv6 Định tuyến works the same as IPv4 Định tuyến
 - However, the TWO processes are separate on the Router, and the TWO Định tuyến tables are separate, as well.
-- IPv4 Định tuyến is enabled BY Mặc định
+- IPv4 Định tuyến is enabled BY Default
-- IPv6 Định tuyến is disabled BY Mặc định
+- IPv6 Định tuyến is disabled BY Default
     - MUST BE ENABLED with the `ipv6 unicast-routing` Lệnh
 - If IPv6 Định tuyến is disabled, the Router will be able to SEND and RECEIVE IPv6 traffic, but will not *Tuyến đường* IPv6 traffic (ie: will NOT FORWARD it between NETWORKS)